jtwb/serve-gulp/README.md

 Build and serve bundles or single files on-demand with Gulp.
 Does not write to disk.

+Install: `npm install -g jtwb/serve-gulp`

+Install step 2: copy `tasks.js` from this repo into your current directory.
+Customize as desired.

+Run: `PORT=8081 serve-gulp --taskfile ./tasks.js --basedir .`

+To try an example, clone this repo and run the server in the *tests* directory like this: `PORT=8081 serve-gulp --taskfile ../tasks.js --basedir .`.
+Then
+try: `curl -v localhost:8081/assets/css/site.css`.

+# Everything below this line is probably false
 ```bash
 ~/src/myapp$ find .
 ./gulpfile.js